-A maximum mutual notice period of six months shall apply.
+A maximum mutual notice period of six months shall apply with the exception of the CEO where twelwe months apply.
 No severance pay or similar remuneration shall, as a basic principle, be payable but may - up to a one-off amount corresponding to a maximum of 100 percent of the annual remuneration - be agreed with reference to any change of control.
 An additional entitlement to severance pay corresponding to a maximum of 100 percent of the annual remuneration may also apply for the CEO in the event of the company terminating the employment of the CEO or of the CEO resigning due to a significant breach of contract on the part of the company.